rossant/website/content/pages/resume.md

 ## Education and diplomas

-* 2012: **Ph.D. in Computational Neuroscience** at the ENS and UPMC with highest honors
+* 2012: **PhD in computational neuroscience** at the ENS and UPMC with highest honors
-* 2008: **Master's Degree in Computer Science** (MPRI) at the ENS with highest honors
+* 2008: **Master's Degree in computer science** (MPRI) at the ENS with highest honors
-* 2005: **Bachelor's Degree in Mathematics** (FIMFA) at the ENS with highest honors
+* 2005: **Bachelor's Degree in mathematics** ([FIMFA](https://www.math.ens.fr/enseignement/Presentation,7.html)) at the ENS with highest honors
-* 2005: Entry to the **&Eacute;cole Normale Supérieure** (ENS) through competitive examinations in Maths and Physics
+* 2005: Entry to the **&Eacute;cole Normale Supérieure** (ENS) through competitive examinations in maths and physics
 * 2002: Preparatory classes (MPSI/MP*) at Lycée Masséna, Nice
 * 2002: High school diploma (A-level equivalent) with highest honors

 ## Teaching

-* 2009-2012: **Teacher assistant** in Mathematics and Computer Science at ENS and UPMC (Bachelor and Master levels): probability theory, measure theory, statistics, calculus, real analysis, dynamical systems, signal processing, scientific Python
+* 2009-2012: **Teacher assistant** in mathematics and computer science at ENS and UPMC (Bachelor and Master levels): probability theory, measure theory, statistics, calculus, real analysis, dynamical systems, signal processing, scientific Python

-* 2008-2009: Voluntary teaching to high school students at TALENS association
+* 2008-2009: Voluntary teaching to high school students at [TALENS](http://pesu.ens.fr/talens/) association

 ## Technical skills